 Make-Ahead and Storage

 How to Reheat: For individual servings, the cobbler can be reheated in the microwave for 30-45 seconds.
-To reheat the whole cobbler, transfer it to an oven-safe dish, cover with foil, and warm in a 350°F oven for about 20 minutes.
+To reheat the whole cobbler, transfer it to an oven-safe dish, cover it with foil, and warm it in a 350°F oven for about 20 minutes.
 Add a scoop of vanilla ice cream before serving for that fresh-baked taste.
-Allow frozen cobbler to thaw in the refrigerator overnight before reheating.
+Allow the frozen cobbler to thaw in the refrigerator overnight before reheating.

 Recipe Tips and Notes